 Forget “spray and pray” marketing

-How many millennials do you know who would answer a call from an unknown number?
-They don’t have time for that, and they don’t have time for random marketing messages unrelated to their interests.
+How many Millennials do you know who would answer a call from an unknown number?
+They don’t have time for that, and they don’t have time for random marketing messages that aren’t related to their interests.
 Marketing only to those who have shown interest in a product or service – even an adjacent product or service – can be the best way to engage with buyers.

 When you’ve established someone’s interest, you can then incorporate discounts, talk up benefits, and approach people with respect—you’re not just wasting their time.